This post may contain affiliate links. Read my whole disclosure here.

 It all went well until almost the end of our play date.
 It was nearly lunchtime, so there were only a few kids on the playground.

 B. and his friend were riding their scooters around the playground.
-Then, out of the sudden, they did the dangerous trick with the scooters again.
+Then, out of a sudden, they did the dangerous trick with the scooters again.
 One of the scooters was heading directly to a baby and only a last moment reaction from my part prevented a painful accident from happening.

 I was so angry!